marcoonroad/Coro-Simple/README.md

 But, there are some issues, too:

 * I advise you to not use *gather* / *take* inside a coroutine, even I don't know what will happen.
-* Don't generates the last values with *return*.
+* It don't generates the last values with *return*, only with *yield*.

-You can yield, too, nothing (just for a temporary exchange of control flow).
+You can yield, too, nothing (just for a temporary change of control flow).
 Don't worry about, it will takes (internally) the True value.